jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Description:**<br/>
-When students work with a software library, they are exposed to functions and objects that make up an application programmer interface (API).
+When students work with a software library, they are exposed to functions and objects that make up an application programming interface (API).
 Learning an API can be cognitive overhead; that is, material students have to learn to get work done computationally, but which does not contribute to their understanding of the subject matter.
 But the API can also be the lesson; that is, by learning the API,